What's it really like?

 Charity Shop Worker

 Charity shop workers are divided into paid staff and unpaid volunteers.
 The volunteers work various shifts each week or month, and the managers are responsible for ensuring that the retail unit under their control manages to achieve the goals and targets set for them by the charity group.
+Charity shops around the UK are retail outlets which function as 'front of house' collection points for a majority of the large charity organisations.

 Much of a charity's income can be derived from the resale of new and second-hand products which have been donated to charity shops, include clothing, books, DVDs, music, vintage products and collectibles.